danielk9538/apcsa-freedom-project/blog/entry04.md

 - [Gdquest](https://www.youtube.com/watch?v=5V9f3MT86M8)
 - [Godot Engine For Animation](https://docs.godotengine.org/en/stable/classes/class_animatedsprite2d.html)

 These are the two main resources that I used to help create my animation figure.
-I recommend watching YouTube videos that have other people teaching you how to make action games with Godot because it taught me how to create my own sprite, how to use it, what it's used for, and essentially be useful in my project.
+I recommend watching YouTube videos that have other people teaching you how to make action games with Godot because it taught me how to create my sprite, how to use it, what it's used for, and essentially be useful in my project.

 ### Engineering Design Process:
 The current EDP step that I'm on is number 6, which is  **Test and evaluate the prototype** – I tested the sprite animations in-game and noticed they weren’t behaving how I thought it was supposed to.
 Therefore, I decided to test all my outcomes and see what would happen if I changed the frames and speed of the player's animation.